waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tool & Agent Ideas
 - **Debugging Assistant Agent:** Could take a script, an error, and a problem description to suggest specific code changes or where to add debug prints.
-- **Exploration Pathfinder Tool:** Could take a list of unseen tiles and find the shortest path to the closest reachable one, automating exploration.

 ## Untested Mechanics & Hypotheses
 - Test `LEDGE_HOP_LEFT` and `LEDGE_HOP_DOWN` tiles on Route 33 by attempting to move against their intended direction to confirm one-way traversal.